rstudio/visual-markdown-editing/docs/markdown.md

 In this case, RStudio will recognize that you aren't using Pandoc, and adapt the editor's markdown features accordingly (providing only the features supported by [goldmark](https://gohugo.io/getting-started/configuration-markup/#goldmark), the default Hugo markdown engine).
 The editor will also automatically enclose LaTeX math in backticks (required in order for Hugo to render equations).

+?\> If are using an older version of Hugo that uses [blackfriday](https://github.com/russross/blackfriday) rather than goldmark (or have blackfriday explicitly configured as your default renderer), then this should be automatically detected by RStudio.

 ## Document Types

 The bookdown and Hugo features described above are enabled using automatic detection of document types by RStudio.
 Detection is done using a combination of the current project configuration and the output formats specified in YAML front-matter.
 If this automatic detection doesn't align with your configuration, you can specify a document type manually using the `editor_options:markdown` key in YAML front matter.